William Conolly: Wealth

 Conolly was reputed to be the wealthiest man in Ireland at the date of his death.
 He paid £32,000 and an annuity of £500 p.a., for his 30,586-acre estate at his birthplace in Ballyshannon, County Donegal, in 1718; £62,000 for his 10,360-acre estate in Rathfarnham, County Dublin, in 1723; and £12,000 for 809 acres including Leixlip, County Kildare, in 1728, together with other properties in Dublin.
 His 2,300-acre property at Celbridge was bought in 1709 from Thomas Dongan, 2nd Earl of Limerick.

 By his death he owned 148,487 acres that yielded a gross income of £14,926 p.a.

-The Conolly residence "Cliff House" on the banks of the River Erne between Belleek, County Fermanagh and Ballyshannon County Donegal was demolished as part of the Erne Hydroelectric scheme, which constructed the Cliff and Cathleen's Fall hydroelectric power stations.
+The Conolly residence "Cliff House", on the banks of the River Erne between Belleek, County Fermanagh and Ballyshannon, was demolished as part of the Erne Hydroelectric scheme, which constructed the Cliff and Cathleen's Fall hydroelectric power stations.
 Cliff hydroelectric power station was constructed on the site of "Cliff House" and was commissioned in 1950.